QuantumWarpCode/BrowserFreezer/README.md

 # Browser Freezer
 Browser Extension for a Safer, Cleaner Web (currently for Firefox)

-This extension aims to cxreate an all-in-one, easy-to-use extension for privacy, security, and user control of the web.
+This extension aims to create an all-in-one, easy-to-use extension for privacy, security, and user control of the web.

 # Current Features:
 * Page Action Reputation Links